Confidence Calibration in Vision-Language-Action Models

 \subsection{Action-Wise Scaling}

 A standard remedy for miscalibration in classification models is to gather a small validation set from the task distribution and perform post hoc recalibration, learning a function that maps uncalibrated confidence estimates to calibrated ones \citep{Platt1999, naeini2015obtaining, zadrozny2001obtaining, guo2017calibration}.
-Post hoc recalibrators are typically simple functions of the original confidence estimate.
+Post hoc recalibrators are typically simple functions of the original score function (e.g., logits) or confidence estimate.

 One popular example of a post hoc recalibration method is Platt scaling \citep{Platt1999, kumar2020verifieduncertaintycalibration}.
 Given confidence outputs and binary outcomes \(\{(c_i,y_i)\}_{i=1}^N\) on a held-out validation set, one fits an affine transform \(g(c)=\sigma(\alpha c+\beta)\) that minimizes NLL,